datadesk/python-documentcloud/sphinx/otherdata.rst

 Annotations
 -----------

-Notes earmarked in documents.
+Notes left in ::doc:`documents </documents>`.
 Can be either public or private.

 .. raw:: html